Skip to main content

 What you will never find on UK Tax Drag

-- No ads inside the calculator flow.
-If the site carries advertising, it lives in clearly marked slots on hub pages, long-form guides, or after-result helper areas - never inside calculator inputs, result panels, or scenario tools.
+• No ads inside the calculator flow.
+Display advertising (Google AdSense) funds the site and appears in clearly marked slots on hub pages, long-form guides, or after-result helper areas - never inside calculator inputs, result panels, or scenario tools.

-The site is funded directly out of pocket.
-It costs about £140 a year to run: a domain, a Netlify plan, a transactional email provider.
-If, in the fullness of time, it needs outside funding, that support can come from carefully separated advertising on guides and hub pages - never from affiliate deals, sponsored content, or data sharing.
+The site is funded by Google AdSense display advertising, kept on guides and hub pages and out of the calculators.
+Running costs are modest - about £140 a year for a domain, a Netlify plan, and a transactional email provider.
+Revenue comes only from that advertising - never from affiliate deals, sponsored content, or data sharing.

 "Beautifully boring" is the house style.
 Tax is not meant to be exciting.
 It is meant to be understood.